 National Identity and Brexit

-Keywords: mental well-being, immigration, national identity, social identity
+Keywords: economics of happiness, immigration, national identity, social identity theory, immigration attitudes

 JEL Classification: I31, J11, A12